Equities eye third week of gains after tech boost, dollar dips

 "Indeed, small increases in inflation expectations can be positive for markets if it helps to banish fears of deflation.
 Furthermore, by our assessment, global growth remains strong, supply chain challenges should recede into 2022, and corporate earnings should continue to grow."

-U.S. stock futures point to a 0.1% lower open, after the cash index posted a record closing high overnight, led by surging tech shares.
+U.S. stock futures point to a flat open on Wall Street, after the cash index posted a record closing high overnight, led by surging tech shares.

 Next week, Facebook, Apple, Amazon, and Google-owner Alphabet all report, with bulls hoping they can follow forecast-beating earnings this week from Netflix (NFLX.O). read more

-The dollar index , which gauges the greenback against six major rivals, was down 0.1% to 93.639 on Friday, despite initially bouncing off recent lows after U.S. jobless claims fell to a 19-month low, pointing to a tighter labour market. read more
+The dollar index , which gauges the greenback against six major rivals, was down 0.1% to 93.634, despite initially bouncing off recent lows after U.S. jobless claims fell to a 19-month low, pointing to a tighter labour market. read more

-The Fed has signalled it could start to taper stimulus as soon as next month, with rate hikes to follow late next year.
+The U.S. Federal Reserve has signalled it could start to taper stimulus as soon as next month, with rate hikes to follow late next year.
 Full employment is among the Fed's stated requirements for rates lift-off.

 Fed Chair Jerome Powell speaks later on Friday in a panel discussion.